-Made-to-measure and bespoke men’s suits are a lot more expensive, especially if you require a lot of customisation.
+Made-to-measure and bespoke men’s suits are a lot more expensive, especially if you require a lot of customization.
 However, they will often fit better and you can specify the exact details you want.

-Ready-to-wear dress suits for men are the cheapest option and can easily be bought at one of the best men online clothing stores.
-As they don’t need to be customised, you can get one relatively fast.
+Ready-to-wear dress suits for men are the cheapest option and can easily be bought at one of the best online clothing stores for men.
+As they don’t need to be customized, you can get one relatively fast.